HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 # Retrieval-Augmented Generation (RAG)

-## What Is (RAG)?
+## What Is RAG?

-Large language models can be inconsistent: Sometimes they nail the answer to questions, other times they regurgitate random facts from their training data.
-If they occasionally sound like they have no idea what they’re saying, it’s because they don’t.
+Large language models (LLMs) sometimes can nail the answer to questions, but other times they regurgitate random facts from their training data.
+Occasionally we observe hallucination in LLMs: they have no idea what they’re saying; it’s because they don’t.
 LLMs know how words relate statistically, but not what they mean [[IBM Blog]][What is retrieval-augmented generation?].

 RAG is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into LLMs' generative process [[IBM Blog]][What is retrieval-augmented generation?].